-On March 18, 2019, the Canadian Government announced the renewal – again – of its military mission in Iraq and the surrounding region for two more years until March 2021.
+On March 18, 2019, the Canadian government announced the renewal – again – of its military mission in Iraq and the surrounding region for two more years until March 2021.
 The nature of the continued mission – and the specific plans for peace – remain unclear, but will likely include:

 - continued training of Iraqi government forces, as well as defence forces in the region, including in Lebanon and Jordan,

-- continued military support in regions where violent clashes continue, between multiple state and non-state actors
+- continued military support in regions where violent clashes continue, between multiple state and non-state actors.

-Canada has also supported humanitarian, development and – most recently – non-violent peacebuilding projects in the region.
+The Canadian government has also supported humanitarian, development and – most recently – non-violent peacebuilding projects in the region.

-Please join us, and our Iraqi partners, in calling for Canada to end its military mission in Iraq and to invest efforts and resources into sustainable development, diplomacy and nonviolent peacebuilding initiatives aimed at long-term peace and reconciliation.
+Please join us, and our Iraqi partners, in calling for Canada to end its military mission in Iraq and to invest efforts and resources into sustainable development, diplomacy and non-violent peacebuilding initiatives aimed at long-term peace and reconciliation.